Wednesday 06th February

 Alternatively, if planning, preparing and hosting an Australian BBQ at your place sounds like too much hard work, you could always come down to Lantern Club and let us look after you instead.
 Our new summer menu is full of amazing new dishes.

-Book a table for family and friends, or if you’d like to come within 24 hours call us on (02) 8037 8200.
-If you’d like to make a Australian BBQ-sized booking for more than 10 people, do so on our Group Booking page.
+Book a table for family and friends or for last minute bookings call us on (02) 8037 8200.
 We look forward to treating you to a premium-grade authentic Australian culinary experience at Lantern Club.